-The wind and few showers of rain did not dampen the enthusiasm of those involved with the Whale Song Festival held at the Augusta boat harbour this year.
-The spinners stall had people working at their wheels to have so many people join us and a big thankyou to the staff at the Colour Patch for welcoming us all.
+of rain did not dampen the enthusiasm of those involved with the Whale Song Festival held at the Augusta boat harbour this year.
+The spinners stall had people working at their wheels and informing interested people of the process involved, from collecting of the fleece to the finished items.